guettli/programming-guidelines/README.md

 If linting all files is too slow, you can optimize it to check only these files which were changed.
 But this optimization should only happen in the pre-commit hook.
 Not in the CI.

+In Python you can execute tests by giving a part of the name.
+Example: `pytest -k aaa` executes all test containing "aaa".
+This has the benefit that you can add a new test anywhere you like.
+You don't need to register this somewhere.
+And in CI these tests get executed just like every other test.
+No decorator or other fancy stuff is needed.